-The output coding for the AD7938/AD7939 is either straight binary or twos complement, depending on the status of the CODING bit in the control register.
-The designed code transitions occur at successive LSB values (i.e., 1 LSB, 2 LSBs, and so on) and the LSB size is $V{\text{REF}}/4096$ for the AD7938 and $V{\text{REF}}/1024$ for the AD7939.
-The ideal transfer characteristics of the AD7938/AD7939 for both straight binary and twos complement output coding are shown in Figure 16 and Figure 17, respectively.
+The output coding for the AD7938-6 is either straight binary or twos complement, depending on the status of the CODING bit in the control register.
+The designed code transitions occur at successive LSB values (that is, 1 LSB, 2 LSBs, and so on) and the LSB size is $V{REF}/4096$ .
+The ideal transfer characteristics of the AD7938-6 for both straight binary and twos complement output coding are shown in Figure 17 and Figure 18, respectively.